Remington Model 710

-The Remington 710 series is a descendant of the popular Remington 700 rifle, and was manufactured by Remington Arms from 2001 to 2006 at their manufacturing plant in Mayfield, Kentucky.
+The Remington Model 710 is a bolt-action rifle manufactured by Remington Arms from 2001 to 2006 at their manufacturing plant in Mayfield, Kentucky, and based on their popular Model 700.

-Based on the same principles as the Remington 700 series, the Model 710 uses a centerfire bolt-action cartridge, a 3-lug bolt system as opposed to the Remington 700's dual opposed locking lugs, with a 4-round detachable magazine (or a 3-round for the 7 mm Remington Magnum and the .300 Winchester Magnum).
-All can be equipped with a bipod and sling, and comes equipped with a gray or olive drab rugged all-weather synthetic stock, and a mounted Bushnell Sharpshooter, 3-9 × 40 scope which is bore-sighted from the factory.
-The Remington 710 is a moderately priced rifle.
-With the synthetic stock and the already mounted scope, it makes an adequate rifle for the novice shooter or hunter.
+The Model 710 uses centerfire ammunition, a 3-lug bolt system — as opposed to the 700's dual opposed locking lugs — and a 4-round detachable magazine for all chamberings except for 7mm Remington Magnum and .300 Winchester Magnum, which use a 3-round detachable magazine.
+All can be equipped with a bipod and sling, and comes equipped with a gray or olive drab synthetic stock, and a mounted Bushnell Sharpshooter 3–9×40mm scope which is bore-sighted from the factory.

-This particular model has been heavily criticized, however, because many of the polymer receiver which was replaced with a steel one in the final production year.
+The 710 was heavily criticized, however, because of the polymer receiver, which was replaced with a steel one in the final production year.

-The Remington 710 was significantly improved by Remington and renamed the Remington 770.
-The 710 model is now discontinued.
+The 710 was discontinued in 2006, being significantly improved and relaunched as the Remington Model 770 the following year.

 Recall

-There was a recall for the Remington 710, between July and October 2002, for improperly made safety detent springs.
+There was a recall for the 710, between July and October 2002, for improperly made safety detent springs.

-The Remington website provides a check for 710 owners to determine if they are affected.